tomaka/redshirt/README.md

 - Programs are referred to by their hash, not by a file name.
 For example you don't tell the OS "execute /usr/bin/foo".
 Instead you say "execute A45d9a21c3a7".
-The WASM binary, if it doesn't exist locally, is fetched from IPFS or something similar.
+The WASM binary, if it doesn't exist locally, is fetched from a peer-to-peer network similar to IPFS.

 - There exists 3 core syscalls (send a message, send an answer, wait for a message), and everything else is done by passing messages between processes or between a process and the